Parameterized crack modelling based on a localized non-intrusive reduced basis method: Local non-intrusive reduced basis method

 where the index $k$ is obtained by evaluating the classifier in Eq.~\eqref{eqC}.
 Once the reduced solution is obtained, the approximation of the solution can be constructed by evaluating Eq.~\eqref{eq52}.
 Given that the size of the reduced approximation is small, i.e., $N_k \ll \tilde{\mathcal{N}}_{h}$, it is suitable for multiple online evaluations for different values of the parameters $\bm{\mu}$.
 It should be noted that the accuracy of the reduced basis solution depends highly on the quality of the reduced basis and the approximation in Eq.~\eqref{eq54}.

 To construct such an approximation, we consider a fine training sample set $\mathcal{P}_{train} = \{\bm{\mu}_1,...,\bm{\mu}_{N_s}\} \subset \mathcal{P}$ of dimension $N_s = \text{dim}(\mathcal{P}_{train})$ as introduced previously.
-In the offline phase, the training set is clustered based on the strategy in Section \ref{sec:cluster} and the training is performed separately for each cluster.
-Thus, we construct local reduced bases separately for each cluster and then train neural networks to approximate the map in Eq.~\eqref{eq54}.
+In the offline phase, the training set is first clustered based on the strategy in Section \ref{sec:cluster}.
+Next, we construct local reduced bases separately for each cluster and train neural networks to approximate the map in Eq.~\eqref{eq54}.
 Given a new parameter $\bm{\mu} \in \mathcal{P}$ in the online phase, the network is evaluated to obtain an approximation of the reduced solution in Eq.~\eqref{eq55} as depicted in Fig.~\ref{fig:network}.
-Note that the networks are trained using the same data generated for the construction of the reduced basis in the offline phase.
-To construct a sufficiently accurate approximation of the map in Eq.~\eqref{eq54}, a finer training sample might be necessary than the one used to construct the reduced basis.
-In the numerical experiments of this work, the same snapshots generated for the construction of the reduced basis are also used for approximating the map in Eq.~\eqref{eq54}.
+In the numerical experiments of this work, the same snapshots generated for the construction of the reduced basis are also used for learning the map in Eq.~\eqref{eq54}, although this choice is in principle flexible.

 The training is performed such that for any $\bm{\mu} \in \mathcal{P}_{train}^k$ it minimizes a cost function